Safeguarding Policy

 • using our safeguarding procedures to share concerns and relevant information with those who need to know (e.g., the client’s GP/ local authority and/ or emergency services, if necessary)

-• using our procedures to manage any allegations against Lexxic workers appropriately
+• using our procedures to manage any allegations against Lexxic representatives appropriately

 • creating and maintaining an anti-bullying environment and ensuring that we have a policy and procedure to help us deal effectively with any bullying that does arise